 9.6.1 Meadow Grass Management of meadow grasses is required for fire protection.
 However, care must be given to the way that grasses are mowed.
 Cutting grasses too short simulates a suburban lawn-like appearance, allows invasive plants to become established, and is detrimental to the regeneration of native bunch grasses.
 The shape of the mowed area

 9.7 SANITARY SEWER SYSTEMS

 Refer to section 7.2 regarding vegetation management regulations for sanitary sewage system installation.
-Refer to section 7.4 regarding vegetation protection requirements during construction.
+Refer to section

 9.8 TREE MANAGEMENT